Security Trust

 show diff, checks, denied actions, and cleanup steps

-A task starts small.
-The agent reads a file.
-It finds a failing check.
-It edits a helper.
+The task starts small.
+The agent reads a file, finds a failing check, and then wants a helper edit.
 The helper depends on another module.
-A test needs a fixture update.
+The test needs a fixture update.
 A dependency is stale.
-Suddenly the agent wants broader write access, a new command, and network access to check documentation.
+Soon the run wants broader write access, a new command, and network access to look something up.

 Some of that may be legitimate.
-Some of it may be the agent turning a focused task into a wandering repair session.
+Some of it is the task expanding because nobody named the next step.

 • new write path requested